Champion Bear Resources (CVE:CBA) Stock Price Down 28.6% – What’s Next?

-Champion Bear Resources Ltd. (CVE:CBA – Get Free Report) shares fell 28.6% during mid-day trading on Thursday .
-The company traded as low as C$0.02 and last traded at C$0.03.
-180,000 shares traded hands during trading, an increase of 237% from the average session volume of 53,449 shares.
+Champion Bear Resources Ltd. (CVE:CBA – Get Free Report)’s share price dropped 28.6% on Thursday .
+The stock traded as low as C$0.02 and last traded at C$0.03.
+Approximately 180,000 shares traded hands during mid-day trading, an increase of 237% from the average daily volume of 53,449 shares.
 The stock had previously closed at C$0.04.

 About Champion Bear Resources